 Charles Dickens in his novel A Christmas Carol introduces a Mr. Ebenezer Scrooge as the protagonist.
 He is an old, mean-spirited and miserly man who has nothing but disdain for Christmas.
 However, this mean-spirited curmudgeon is transformed as he is visited by three spirits, the spirit of Christmas Past, the spirit of Christmas Present and the spirit of Christmas Yet to Come.
-The first spirit time travels Mr. Scrooge back to his own younger days which had made him to be who he is presently.
-The second spirit shows him Christmas as it will be celebrated in the present time and the sights fills his heart with a warmth and a longing for more.
-The third spirit comes and shows him what will happen in future as he witnesses his own funeral.
-Upon awaking Mr. Scrooge is delighted to be informed that it is Christmas day.
-As the story comes to an end, we see a new person, joy filled, full of zest and partaking to the fullest in the spirit of the Christmas season.
-What did Mr. S...
+The first spirit, time travels Mr. Scrooge back to his own younger days which had made him to be who he is presently.
+The second, shows him Christmas as it will be celebrated in the present time and the sights fills his heart with a warmth and a longing for more.
+The final spirit comes and shows him what will happen in future as Mr. Scrooge is shown his funeral.
+Upon awaking Mr. Scrooge is delighted to be informed that it is Christmas day, he is still very much alive, not yet dead.
+As the story comes to an end, we see a new person, joy filled, full of zest and partaking to the fullest in the spir...

 ..in every "brokenness" lies the opportunity for restoration..